 As well as housing permanent collections, the new museum is centred on a purpose-built exhibition gallery that will provide flexible spaces for visiting displays.
-The landscape is also an integral part of the design, and careful consideration has been given to minimise the impact on the environment while working with the confines of the site.
-These include an existing watercourse, trees and a highway, while a piled foundation solution was adopted to create a stable base in the poor ground conditions.
+The landscape is an integral part of the design, and careful consideration has been given to minimise the impact on the environment through measures like the biodiverse green roof, whilst working within the confines of the site which include an existing watercourse and established estate trees.

 The end result is a striking and sustainable single storey LVL timber frame construction providing carefully framed views of its setting, with a minimal environmental footprint courtesy of passive solar design, high levels of natural hemp insulation, energy-efficient services and significant levels of carbon sequestration.

 Architecture, Arts & Culture, Community, Featured, Innovation, Sustainability